How Long Does Canned Corn Last In The Fridge?

 Storage Containers

-Once you've opened a can of corn, it's crucial to transfer any unused portions to a storage container with a tight-fitting lid.
+Once you've opened a can of corn, transfer any unused portion to a storage container with a tight-fitting lid.
 This prevents the corn from drying out and protects it from absorbing other odors and flavors from the fridge.

 Glass or plastic containers with sealable lids are excellent choices for storing opened canned corn.
-It's also possible to use resealable plastic bags if they are freezer-safe, should you decide to freeze the corn for longer preservation.
+You can also use resealable plastic bags if they are freezer-safe, should you decide to freeze the corn for longer preservation.

 Storage Type Material Notes